jeppeman/android-jetpack-playground/README.md

 MotionLayout
 ---
+This is a really nice tool, complex animations can be created in a fairly simple and declarative way.
+The editor is also available in the latest canary version of Android Studio, that should help with a lot of the pain points right now, such as the slow workflow when declaring KeyFrames.
+Not sure if it is worth investing that much time into this tool given that it doesn't seem to be very compatible with Jetpack Compose (which appears to be the future), then again, I'm sure that is something they're aware of at Google and are trying to solve given how much time and resources they've seem to have poured in to this.
-Below are a few silly animations from the project that showcases MotionLayout, click to watch with better quality on YouTube.
+Below are a few silly animations from the project that showcases MotionLayout.

 <a target="_blank" href="https://www.youtube.com/watch?v=wGbnyM_hJSQ"><img src="https://raw.githubusercontent.com/jeppeman/jetpackplayground-media/master/loader.gif" width="224" height="400" /></a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a target="_blank" href="https://www.youtube.com/watch?v=mcBy2lza8zM"><img src="https://raw.githubusercontent.com/jeppeman/jetpackplayground-media/master/fullscreen.gif" width="224" height="400" /></a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a target="_blank" href="https://www.youtube.com/watch?v=UZVqhDmo8M4"><img src="https://raw.githubusercontent.com/jeppeman/jetpackplayground-media/master/panel.gif" width="224" height="400" /></a>